-Academics Stand Against Poverty (ASAP) is an international professional association focused on helping poverty researchers and teachers enhance their positive impact on severe poverty.
-It does so by promoting collaboration among poverty-focused academics, effective outreach to policy makers and broader public audiences, and by helping academics turn their expertise into impact through specific intervention projects.
+Academics Stand Against Poverty (ASAP) is an international association focused on helping researchers and teachers enhance their impact on poverty.
+It does so by advancing collaboration among poverty-focused academics, with an emphasis on South-North connections; promoting effective outreach to policy makers and broader public audiences; and helping academic puruse applied research and intervention projects as well as campaigns on specific issues.

-ASAP has chapters in Austria, Brazil, Canada, India, Italy, Germany, Mexico, Oceania, Spain, the United Kingdom, and the United States, with hundreds of members working and studying in universities, research centers and NGOs worldwide.
-It has vibrant student chapters at the University of Birmingham, Delhi and Manchester, with more under development.
+ASAP has Chapters launched or in development in Austria, Brazil Cambodia, Canada, India, Italy, Germany, Mexico, Oceania, Romania, Spain, the United Kingdom, the United States, and West Africa.
+In total, more than 1,200 ASAP members work and study in universities, research centers, and NGOs worldwide.

 ASAP has a range of efforts underway in each of the core mission areas of Impact, Outreach, and Collaboration.
 Here are details, including project contact information.
 We welcome volunteers and contributors to all efforts.
 If you have ideas for a new project or initiative, or would like to speak to ASAP about collaboration on an existing effort, please contact Rachel Payne or Luis Cabrera at firstname.lastname@example.org or email@example.com.